 Waukegan’s lakefront, marina, and beaches are undeniably a major draw for residents; but the city is not just fun in the sun.
 The community has built a thriving art scene as well.

 Once a center of shipping and manufacturing, the city has reinvented itself in the post-industrial age.

 A massive lakefront revitalization project included an Arts and Theater District and the re-opening of the long-shuttered historic Genesee Performing Arts Theatre.
 The movie palace was built in 1927, sparing no expense in the hopes of drawing Chicagoans to the community.
 Despite its opulence and grandeur, competition from multiplex cinemas eventually led to its demise, forcing its closing in 1989.
 A decade later, the city purchased the building and invested $23 million to return it to its former grandeur, re-opening in 2004.

-Artspace transformed the historic Karcher Hotel, which also had fallen on hard times and long stood vacant, into a mixed-use arts facility.
+Artspace transformed the historic Karcher Hotel, which also had fallen on hard times into a mixed-use arts facility.
 The facility includes space for artists, arts and nonprofit organizations, as well as retail and gallery space.

 Waukegan has an airport in addition to its marina and industrial port.
 The city’s Metra station offers commuters convenient service to downtown Chicago via Metra’s Union Pacific North Line.

 Union Pacific North

 at Great Lakes Metra, North Chicago Metra, Waukegan Metra

 Warren Twp Hsd 121

 Click on the market snapshot below to view detailed market trends